 - Ice then heat

 During the first 24 to 48 hours, use ice wrapped in a towel or cloth.
 Ice will help to reduce swelling, muscle spasms, and pain.
-Thereafter, switch to heat.
-Heat helps warm and relaxes sore tissues.
+After that, switch to heat.
+The heat helps warm and relaxes inflamed tissues.

-Caution: Never use a cold or heat source directly on skin, always wrap it into something.
+Caution: Never use a cold or heat source directly on the skin; always wrap it into something.

 - Over the counter medications

 Tylenol or Advil, taken according to package instructions, may help reduce inflammation and pain.

 Days of bed rest are no longer recommended; you might have to modify your everyday routine to allow your lower back to recuperate.